Employee retention strategy: How to keep your best people

 There's no exact science to retaining employees.
 However, cultivating a positive and inclusive company culture that values employee well-being, growth, and engagement is a great place to start.

-This includes providing a supportive work environment, ensuring competitive compensation and benefits, providing clear career development opportunities, maintaining transparent communication, recognising and rewarding contributions, and promoting a healthy work−life balance.
+This includes providing a supportive work environment, ensuring competitive pay and benefits, offering clear career development opportunities, maintaining transparent communication, recognising and rewarding contributions, and promoting a healthy work-life balance.

 What are the key challenges in employee retention?

-One of the key challenges in employee retention is employee burnout.
-This can be addressed by promoting a healthy work−life balance through flexible work arrangements, encouraging regular breaks, providing wellness program, and regularly assessing and redistributing workloads to prevent excessive stress.
+A major challenge in employee retention is burnout.
+This can be addressed by promoting a healthy work-life balance through flexible work arrangements, encouraging regular breaks, providing wellness program, and regularly assessing and redistributing workloads to prevent excessive stress.

-Through supportive management and by prioritising employee well-being, businesses can reduce burnout and improve retention rates.
+With supportive management and a focus on employee well-being, you can reduce burnout and improve retention.

 How can you tell your retention strategy is working?